glycerine/goq/README.md

 News: 2024 October 10: v1.3.0 uses TLS-1.3 and [rpc25519](https://github.com/glycerine/rpc25519) for transport.

 * This makes QUIC available as a transport!
 It is SOO much faster than TLS or even TCP without TLS, because it can do 0-round trip initiation (env: export GOQ_USE_QUIC=true; this is now the default.)
-* The only caveat: Note that QUIC will not (probably) work on IPv6 networks.
+* The only caveat: Note that QUIC will not (probably) work on VPN IPv6 networks.
 Their MTU of 1280 can be too small.
 Some discussion here: https://github.com/tailscale/tailscale/issues/2633
-* By setting quic-go's Config.InitialPacketSize = 1200 we were able to make QUIC work even over IPv4 networks with the small MTU of 1280 (e.g. default Tailscale).
+* By setting quic-go's Config.InitialPacketSize = 1200 we were able to make QUIC work over IPv4 VPN networks with the small MTU of 1280 (e.g. default Tailscale).
 Our rpc package (rpc25519) will refuse to start a quic server on an IPv6 network to prevent communication difficulties.
-If you must use IPv6 then fondly avert your eyes from the speed of QUIC, and forelornly return to the slow trodding ways of TCP/TLS over TCP.
+If you must use IPv6 then fondly avert your eyes from the speed of QUIC, and forelornly return to the slow trodding ways of TCP/TLS.

 Olds: 2019 January 6:  v1.2.0 works on Windows.
 Looking for the old version? use the v1.0.0-branch tag.